Knicks vs. Heat: Odds, spread, over/under - Eastern Conference Semifinals Game 5

 Knicks vs. Heat Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup listed on several sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup posted at multiple sportsbooks.

 |Favorite